feast-dev/feast/docs/project/development-guide.md

 ## Making a pull request
 We use the convention that the assignee of a PR is the person with the next action.

-This means that often, the assignee may be empty (if no reviewer has been found yet), the reviewer, or the PR writer if there are comments to be addressed.
+If the assignee is empty it means that no reviewer has been found yet.
+If a reviewer has been found, they should also be the assigned the PR.
+Finally, if there are comments to be addressed, the PR author should be the one assigned the PR.

 ### Pull request checklist
 A quick list of things to keep in mind as you're making changes: